jspsiy/Handwritten-Letter-Recognition/README.md

 - This is a project done at University of Florida under the course Foundations of Machine Learning at Fall 2018 .
 - The program made was a handwritten letter recognition with a scope of letters a,b,c,d,h,i,j,k
 - The members were: Joshua Siy, Ezequiel Garcia, Gayatri Behera and Junghoon Woo.
+- The project uses Python, Numpy and Pytorch for the Convolutional Neural Networks

 ## Script Descriptions